opentelekomcloud/docs-next/docs/blueprints/by-use-case/security/zitadel/1_cce-zitadel.md

 ---
 # Deploy ZITADEL on CCE

-This guide walks through the deployment of [ZITADEL](https://zitadel.com/) within a Cloud Container Engine (CCE) Kubernetes cluster on Open Telekom Cloud.
+This guide walks through the deployment of [ZITADEL](https://zitadel.com/) within a Cloud Container Engine (CCE) Kubernetes cluster on T Cloud Public.
 It covers the necessary configuration steps, from preparing the environment to running ZITADEL as a production-ready identity management service within your Kubernetes workload.

 ## Prerequisites